-- Afterwards, you will be taken to another page where you have to provide more details like your name, location and contact details.
+- Afterward, you will be taken to another page where you have to provide more details like your name, location, and contact details.

 - If you have finished filling in the details, click the ‘I’m done’ button.

 You will like your store to stand out from the others and reflect your personality, right?
-You can do this with themes which will allow you personalize it the way you want.
+You can do this with themes that will allow you to personalize it the way you want.
 These themes are available at the official Shopify theme store.

-Every theme got a list of modifications that can be applied to it, but, you don’t have to be a tech wiz or coder as the modifications list for the themes are user friendly and simple to use.
+Every theme got a list of modifications that can be applied to it, but, you don’t have to be a tech wiz or coder as the modifications list for the themes is user-friendly and simple to use.
 More modifications are available with premium themes but your site will still look great with free themes.

 You could configure your site this way: